maudnals/articles/privacy.md

 2 screenshots about phone number: which one are you the most likely to share??

-"reasonable EXPECTATION of privacy" (see habeas daat book) - expectation as trust!!
-Trust in a way, is a form of expectation.
+"reasonable EXPECTATION of privacy" (see habeas data book) - expectation as trust!!
+Trust *is* a form of expectation, in a way.

 # Babel's mess: A note on language